edwo314/bachelor_thesis_trypanosoma/README.md

 # Bachelor Thesis: Trypanosoma Code Repository

 This repository contains the code used for generating plots and statistics in my Bachelor's thesis related to *Trypanosoma*.
+It is also contained in this repository under `thesis.pdf`.
 The code is provided "AS IS", without warranty of completeness or functionality, as it was created for specific, non-general purposes.

 ## Disclaimer
 - The code may not be user-friendly, as it was not intended for use by the general public.
 It is rather a collection of scripts than a cohesive program.